apache/apisix-website/blog/en/blog/2023/07/11/2023-apisix-meetup-malaysia.md

 ## Audience Raves

 The meetup garnered widespread acclaim, captivating attendees with its engaging program and fostering a spirit of knowledge exchange.
-Notably, Bryan, the esteemed business development manager of N2N, the foremost stock trading platform in Malaysia, shared his insights:
+Notably, Bryan, the esteemed Business Development Manager of N2N, the foremost stock trading platform in Malaysia, shared his insights:

 > "In Malaysia's developer community, there has been a recurring challenge where most individuals learn development skills online but struggle to find local connections with other developers.
 Consequently, this has led to a shift in how ideas are shared, particularly when facing real-life development challenges.
 >